Senior Lecturer and Entrepreneur in Residence

 James E. (Jim) Dever is an entrepreneur who retired at the age of 41, and at the age of 50, in 2001, returned to college in order to obtain the bachelor’s degree he never completed in the 1960s.
 In July of 2009, he completed the requirements for his Ph.D. in Entrepreneurship at the University of Strathclyde in Glasgow, Scotland.
 His thesis was entitled An Analysis of the Antecedents and Consequences of Entrepreneurial Failure on the Portfolio Entrepreneur.”
-He brings a wealth of practical entrepreneurial experience to The College of Business having owned and operated many successful businesses during his 20 year entrepreneurial career.
+He brings a wealth of practical entrepreneurial experience to The Jim Moran School of Entrepreneurship having owned and operated many successful businesses during his 20 year entrepreneurial career.
 Those businesses included trucking companies, motels, restaurants, a construction company, and other assorted ventures.
 A Fulbright scholar, Dever completed the bachelor’s degree in 2003 and the MBA in 2004, at Florida State University.
 While a master’s student, he wrote a research proposal concerning entrepreneurship in the former Soviet Union and outlined a course plan for teaching entrepreneurship in Central Asia.
 For this effort, he was awarded the prestigious Fulbright Scholars Award.
 Dever brings both a practical and academic approach to entrepreneurial learning.

 SELECTED PUBLISHED RESEARCH

 Book Review: Sara McGaughey, Narratives of Internationalisation: Legitimacy, Standards And Portfolio Entrepreneurs.
 Cheltenham: Edward Elgar.
 Published in International Small Business Journal v.
 26 no. 6 (December 2008) p.
 759-61